 \section{Contraction maps}

 Here, we will discuss contraction maps in $\bR^{n}$.
 A {\em contracting map} $f:X \ra X$ for a metric space $X$ with metric $d$ is a map so that $d(f(x), f(y)) < d(x, y)$ for $x, y \in X$.

-\begin{lem} A linear map $L$ has the property that all the norms of the eigenvalues are $< 1$. if and only if $L$ is a contracting map for the distance induced by a norm. \end{lem} \begin{proof} See Corollary 1.2.3 of Katok \cite{Kt}. \end{proof}
+\begin{lemma} A linear map $L$ has the property that all the norms of the eigenvalues are $< 1$. if and only if $L$ is a contracting map for the distance induced by a norm. \end{lemma} \begin{proof} See Corollary 1.2.3 of Katok \cite{Kt}. \end{proof}